Investing in arts organizations as leaders.

 ArtsAmplified features a shared commitment to investigating and exploring the confluence of four concepts we consider vital to the future of arts organizations: artistic excellence, relevance, risk taking, and civic leadership.
 Initiative partners will engage in collective, ongoing conversation anchored in these notions, bringing their unique experiences and visions to the investigation.
 We enter the initiative with these working definitions:

 - Artistic excellence enables the full expression of voices and viewpoints.
 It is rigorous in application, demonstrating artistic integrity and mastery of craft.
 It is expansive in form and inclusive in application, spanning many tastes and disciplines.
-Artistic excellence is realized when artists and art organizations create experiences that are compelling, meaningful, and relevant for today’s audiences.
+Artistic excellence is realized when artists and art organizations create experiences that are compelling and meaningful for today’s audiences.

 Relevance is a measure of the value and relatability of art to a variety of audiences and communities.
 Relevant art is cognizant of social, political, and cultural contexts—it speaks to people by addressing their realities, hopes, and fears.